The Art of Eye Maintenance

 Diet: Eat the Right Foods

-• Vitamin C is similarly important for our eyes, especially when it comes to supporting the health of blood vessels in the eye.
-Grapefruit juice can be a good choice here, although vegetables like broccoli, green and red peppers and leafy greens are a better bet if you are looking to minimize your sugar intake (but remember – when it comes to fruit and vegetables, and particularly those where you eat the skin, eat organic if you can, to minimise exposure to chemical pesticides!).
+- Vitamin C is similarly important for our eyes, especially when it comes to supporting the health of blood vessels in the eye.
+Grapefruit juice can be a good choice here, although vegetables like broccoli, green and red peppers and leafy greens are a better bet if you are looking to minimize your sugar intake (but remember – when it comes to fruit and vegetables, and particularly those where you eat the skin - eat organic if you can, to minimize exposure to chemical pesticides!).

-• Zinc has been shown to protect against macular degeneration and night blindness.
-Good food sources of zinc include oysters and other seafood, beef, eggs, black-eyed peas, tofu and wheat germ.
+- Zinc has been shown to protect against macular degeneration and night blindness.
+Good food sources for zinc include oysters and other seafoods, beef, eggs, black-eyed peas, tofu and wheat germ.

 In the end, it’s all about common sense.
 Eat well for your wellbeing.
 Eat well for your eyes.